Guangzhou Airport: Transport, Services and Travel Tips

 - Relaxation areas with comfy armchairs

-Guangzhou's terminals offer a fantastic variety of dining options and duty-free shopping.
+Guangzhou’s terminals offer a wide range of dining options and duty-free shopping, with Terminal 3 now being the most modern and best-equipped area.

-You'll find a great selection of restaurants both before check-in and throughout the boarding gate area.
+You’ll find a great selection of restaurants both before check-in and throughout the boarding gate areas across all terminals.

 Cantonese specialities: